druglogics/bool-param-maps/docs/index.md

 [Gitsbe](https://druglogics.github.io/druglogics-doc/gitsbe.html) uses a genetic algorithm approach to produce boolean models that are fitted to activity-based, biomarker training data.

-We used Gitsbe and tested the produced models performance (ensemble-wise drug combination predictions) against synergy data from [@Flobak2015] in [another report](https://bblodfon.github.io/ags-paper-1/cascade-1-0-analysis.html).
+We used Gitsbe and tested the produced models performance (ensemble-wise drug combination predictions) against synergy data from [@Flobak2015] in another report (AGS paper Sup.
+Material).
 The calibrated models performed very well in terms of both ROC and PR-AUC.

 :::{.blue-box}